Licensing and Regulation

 To prepare, skin the fish and trim away fat.
 Cook fish and drain away fat because chemical contaminants tend to concentrate in the fat of the fish.
 These recommendations do not apply to fish sold in fish markets, grocery stores, and restaurants, since commercial fishing is prohibited in DC waters; thus fish from these venues will not be from the Potomac nor Anacostia Rivers.

-- Attached below are documents containing more information on the Fish Consumption Advisory and Fish Preparation Guidelines.
-The fish consumption advisory is available in Amharic, Chinese, French, Korean, Spanish, and Vietnamese.
+- More information is available in the Fish Consumption Advisory and Fish Preparation Guidelines.
+The fish consumption advisory is also available in Amharic, Chinese, French, Korean, Spanish, and Vietnamese in the attachments section below.

 Reporting a Fish Kill